josefsbreakfast/Polaris-Protocol/🌓_3_In_The_Moment/📲_Press_Matters/🔊_Turn_The_Public_Up/🪳🕶️_Mera_Naam_Cockroach_Hai/🌕_What_The_Movement_Was_Up_Against/🪖_from_agnipath_to_cjp.md

 ## 🌌 Constellations

 🪖 👦 🪪 🧾 🎓 — youth futures; state-controlled entry; protest records; police verification; eligibility after dissent.

+*Further media:*

+- [📰: BBC: “India's 'cockroach' protesters have wounds consistent with pellet-gun fire, say experts”](https://www.bbc.co.uk/news/articles/c74gwvygkjdo) – *”If it's confirmed that the forces used pellet guns in Delhi, this would be the first time that India would have used them on its citizens in its capital city.”*

 ---